use-ink/ink/CONTRIBUTING.md

 Don't be afraid to have a bunch of commits while working on a pull-request.
 We end up squashing all of them before merging to the `master` branch anyways.

-We'd appreciate it if kept your commits small and descriptive.
+But please keep your commits small and descriptive.
+A good rule of thumb is to bundle semantic changes together in one commit.
 It makes the review process easier - which means you get a 🟩 from Github sooner (that's why you're contributing in the first place anyways, right?)